PretendingToCode/AdvancementMerge/README.md

 By default, this script translates the title and description for a given advancement.
 This is why the language file is required.
 If you wish to disable this, open the script in a text editor of your choice, and change the "translateStrings" bool to false.

 The output file should be named "output.json", and should be in your project directory.

+Example output files can be found [Contribution guidelines for this project](docs/examples)

 # Planned Changes